Officer John A. Vickers

 Officer John Vickers and Officer Arthur Hennesay were shot and killed when they were ambushed as they answered a complaint of a stuck car horn in a motel parking lot.

-As Officer Vickers was looking for the owner he was shot three times.
-Officer Hennesay arrived of the scene and was shot through his windshield.
+As Officer Vickers was looking for the owner, he was shot three times.
+Officer Hennesay arrived at the scene and was shot through his windshield.
 The next officer, arriving on the scene, arrested one suspect, a 22-year-old man, as two others ran from the scene.
-The other two suspects, a 24-year-old man and his 17-year-old wife, were captured at a nearby motel.
+The other two suspects, a 24-year-old man, and his 17-year-old wife were captured at a nearby motel.

-One male suspect, 22, was convicted of four counts of first degree murder and sentenced to life in prison He said his parents had served their purpose in life.
+One male suspect, 22, was convicted of four counts of first-degree murder and sentenced to life in prison.
+He said his parents had served their purpose in life.
 He was denied parole on June 1, 2022.
 His next parole hearing is in June of 2027.
-The other suspect was convicted of two counts of first degree murder and sentenced to 10 years to life.
+The other suspect, a parolee, was convicted of two counts of first-degree murder and sentenced to 10 years to life.

 Officer Vickers had served with the El Centro Police Department for two years.
 He is survived by his wife, son, and daughter.